coq-community/hydra-battles/doc/movies/Readme.md

 The script has been developed in python3.9.

 The script take coq file, extract snippets blocks, and make directory with name of coq file.
-And make latex files with name of snippets, in directory.
+Make latex files with name of snippets, in directory.
 Now you can include your snippet file in your main latex file (using `\input{foo/snippet1}` in LaTeX).

 ## Usage